HubReb/mmt_foil_exp/results.md

     * textual attention as expected
     * visual attention maxes out at 0.05
     * per-word attention is centered in the middle of the image
-    * hotspots is always in the bottom right corner
     * later words have attention on the right
+    * "une" is focused on the woman and surrounding background
+    * personne gives attention to area surrounding woman and edge of parked cars on the right
+    * "en" is hotspot in bottom right corner - where nothing is
+        *  - marchant has exact same pattern
+    * t-shirt focuses on edge of parked cars on the right
+    * rue highlights edges of street (buildings and cars)

     * red at "en" and "marchant"
     * heatmap
         * reflects this